zzpxyx/blog/src/posts/sharing-security-camera-view.md

 1. Remove the `-rtsp_transport tcp` argument for the FFmpeg command.
 I needed it previously, but now I'm seeing lags in the recordings.
 Getting rid of it fixed the issue.
 The issue might be due to a firmware upgrade on the security camera.
 2. Use `inotify-tools` instead of a cron job.
 I didn't expect to see `inotify-tools` on Termux for Android 6.
 My previous approach will upload premature files containing only the 48-byte MP4 header due to a race condition.
 Glad that I checked `inotify-tools` this time.
 3. And of course, fix a critical typo in one of the parameter names for the FFmpeg command.

+---

+**Updates on 2025-05-25:** See [this post](/posts/rclone-in-termux-on-android-6/) on lessons learned for running Rclone in Termux on Android 6.